EuroPython/epcon/README.md

 INSTALL & SETUP
 ---------------

-Run provision.sh.
+Run `provision.sh`.
 Read it for more details.

 Edit `pycon/settings_locale.py` to your taste!